InternLM/HuixiangDou/docs/knowledge_graph_en.md

 # Hybrid Knowledge Graph and Dense Retrieval

-By integrating a hybrid knowledge graph with dense retrieval, the F1 score is improved by 2%.
-For a detailed explanation of the solution, see [Zhihu]().
+By integrating a hybrid knowledge graph with dense retrieval, the F1 score in refusal-to-answer task is improved by 2%.
+For a detailed explanation of the solution, see [lark documentation](https://aicarrier.feishu.cn/docx/F51pduYyMof8syxKe5RchiU1nIN).
 The essence of this approach is to **weight high-frequency words**.

 This approach is perfectly compatible with the older version.
 Below are the steps.